ufjschool/ob-s14/drafts/final/aerial silk.md

-With the help and interest of Lackey, Rosen was able to start pursuing partner work, and she said she appreciates Lackey being her base.
+With the help and interest of Lackey, Rosenbloom was able to start pursuing partner work, and she said she appreciates Lackey being her base.

 DSC_1985